amoreiraj/SQL-Application-Design-Olist-/README.md

 <img width="195" height="98" alt="image" src="https://github.com/user-attachments/assets/1dd7981e-d6d4-432c-97d8-a16a20220a8c" />

+**Finding:** A small number of delivered orders have no recorded delivery date.
+These are flagged as data quality issues and excluded from delivery performance analysis.

+---
 **2. Quantify Zero-Value Payments**

 Why: Identifies "free" orders (vouchers/credits) to avoid skewing Average Order Value (AOV).